-A new issue of the journal devoted to the elimination of the incidence of Vilyui encephalomyelitis (VEM) in North-Eastern Siberia has gone out of print.
+A second issue 2020 of the journal devoted to the elimination of the incidence of Vilyui encephalomyelitis (VEM) in North-Eastern Siberia has gone out of print.

 The disease became known to the world thanks to the work of R. K. Maak who saw patients with this disease during an expedition to the Viliuisk district in 1853-1855.
 VEM may have existed long before Maak’s trip.